 6.1.2.
 ISO Geometry Model

-The ISO TC211 Geometry Model is defined in ISO 19107:2003.
-While there is a new version of this standard, it has not been widely implemented.
-Therefore, the 2003 version has been used in this Standard.
+The ISO TC211 Geometry Model is defined in ISO 19107:2003 Geographic Information - Spatial Schema.
+While there is a new version of this Standard, it has not been widely implemented.
+Therefore, the 2003 version is used in the POI CM Standard.

-The ISO Geometry Model can represent very complex geometries.
+The ISO Geometry Model can represent a very complex geometry.
 Much more complex than needed for expressing a POI.
 Therefore, POI geometry types are restricted to Points, Lines, and Polygons.
 Figure 4 provides a UML model of the classes from ISO 19107 which are applicable to POIs.

 Figure 4 — Geometry Model